cern-eos/eos/doc/diopside/manual/using.rst

     user> eosxd -ofsname=foo #loads $HOME/.eos/fuse.foo.conf

-One can avoid to use configuration files if the defaults are fine providing the remote host and remote mount directory via the fsname:
+One can avoid using configuration files if the defaults are fine providing the remote host and remote mount directory via the fsname:

 .. code-block:: bash